wiz0u/WTelegramClient/README.md

 Secret chats (end-to-end encryption, PFS) and connection to CDN DCs have not been tested yet.

 Developers feedbacks are welcome in the Telegram channel [@WTelegramClient](https://t.me/WTelegramClient)

+If you like this library, please [consider a donation](http://wizou.fr/donate.html). ❤ This will help the project keep going.